 Motocross is kind of like golf and tennis.
 Learning proper form early will make it easier in the long run.
 Keeping the elbows up and learning to stand up on the bike is very important.
 Learning proper body position will help you save energy and make you a safer rider.
 Having better control of your machine will allow the rider to able to respond easier to what the bike does when it hits ruts, bumps, and holes on the track.

 Working with an experienced riding coach is recommended to master your riding skills.

 Ready to Race

-Cash and liability releases.
-Research the AMA race event to bring enough money for the promoter’s gate admission and race sign-up fees.
-Don’t forget any type of releases that you will need to fill out ahead of time, such as a notarized parental release.
+- Cash and Liability Releases: Research the AMA race event to bring enough money for the promoter’s gate admission and race sign-up fees and don’t forget any type of releases that you will need to fill out ahead of time, such as the annual minor release form

-Snacks, drinks, chairs, paper towels, etc., for your pit area.
+- Comfort Items: Snacks, drinks, chairs, paper towels, etc., for your pit area

 Race Day: What to Expect